SESYNC-ci/sesync-ci.github.io/blog/_posts/2021-05-31-mapping-with-Mapbox.md

 In this post I go through how to do the following, all from within R:

-- Download good-quality satellite imagery from the Mapbox raster tile API for a given extent and zoom level
+- Download good-quality satellite imagery from the Mapbox Raster Tiles API for a given extent and zoom level
 - Georeference the downloaded image tiles and mosaic them together into a single image
 - Load the mosaicked image as a raster and use it as a base image for a static map